Market Design with Distributional Objectives: Main Proofs

 which implies $\xi^{t}_{c}<(\xi^*)^{t}_{c}$.
 By Lemma \ref{lem:pareto} (M-convexity of the set of maximal distributions in $\Xi^*(X)$), there exists $(c',t') \in (\mathcal{C}\times \mathcal{T})$ with $\xi^{t'}_{c'}>(\xi^*)^{t'}_{c'}$ such that $\xi+\chi_{c,t}-\chi_{c',t'}$ is a maximal distribution in $\Xi^*(X)$.
 It holds that

 Thus, (ii) holds. \end{proof}

-\begin{lemma} The modified diversity choice rule and the (original) diversity choice rule produce the same outcome. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:choice-equivalence}] Let $X_k$ be defined as in the construction of the diversity choice rule and let $X'_k$ and $\xi_k$ be defined as in the construction of the modified diversity choice rule.
+\begin{lemma} The modified distribution-conscious choice rule and the (original) distribution-conscious choice rule produce the same outcome. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:choice-equivalence}] Let $X_k$ be defined as in the construction of the distribution-conscious choice rule and let $X'_k$ and $\xi_k$ be defined as in the construction of the modified distribution-conscious choice rule.
 We show by induction that $X_k=X'_k$ and $\xi_k$ is a maximal distribution in $\Xi^*(X)$ for each index $k$ used in the definitions of both rules and terminate at the same index.
-For $k=0$, we have $X_k=\emptyset=X'_k$ and, by the definition of the modified diversity choice rule, $\xi_0$ is a maximal distribution in $\Xi^*(X)$.
+For $k=0$, we have $X_k=\emptyset=X'_k$ and, by the definition of the modified distribution-conscious choice rule, $\xi_0$ is a maximal distribution in $\Xi^*(X)$.
 By mathematical induction hypothesis, suppose that $X_k=X'_k$ and $\xi_k$ is a maximal distribution.
 We now show the hypothesis for $k+1$.